 The Lodge of Four Seasons has been serving our guests since 1964.
 We invite you to discover the hospitality of the family-owned, waterfront resort, its unique artwork and beautiful Japanese gardens, as well as the breath-taking views of the Lake of the Ozarks.
 The Lodge of Four Seasons will surprise you at every turn.

 Part of HK’s dream was to create an experience for all guests.
-In the early 1980s, his creative spirit even brought a live Brahma Bull to mingle with the crowd as part of a country and western act.
+In the early 1980s, his creative spirit even brought a live Brahma bull to mingle with the crowd as part of a country and western act.

-While the rhinestone days of bulls and country singing have passed, some aspects of the Lodge have remained intact.
+Although the rhinestone days of bulls and country singing have passed, some aspects of the Lodge have remained intact.
 The beautiful Japanese gardens still provide a quiet backdrop for the resort.
 Koplar brought Japanese landscape artist Buffy Murai to the Lake to design the Lodge scenery.
-Murai once added his watercolor talents to film backdrops for “Sayonara” and “Around the World in 80 days”.
+Murai once added his watercolor talents to film backdrops for Sayonara and Around the World in 80 Days.

-In the last few years the Lodge has added Spa Shiki and a 20,000 sq. ft. exhibit hall.
-If you would like further information regarding the Lodge’s colorful history, please call (800) THE LAKE.
+For further information regarding the Lodge’s colorful history, please call (800) THE LAKE.